Buliwyfa/HumHub-module-translation-helpers/README.md

 The module adds 3 helpers:

-1. Color background of modules and files based on % translation (0% = red, 99% = green and 100% = NO colo)
+1. Color background of modules and files based on % translation (0% = red, 99% = green and 100% = NO color)

    1. This helps to find not translated files and modules